praboberoi/ProjectManagement/README.md

 - "/usersList" GET - Get the current table page of users.
 - "/usersList/removeRole" DELETE - Remove the selected role from a user.
 - "/user/{userId}/addRole" POST - Add the selected role to a user.
+- "/groups" GET - Get the groups page.
+- "/groups/list" GET - Get the list of groups.
+- "/groups/{groupId}" DELETE - Delete the selected group but not the members within the group.
+- "/groups/{groupId}" GET - Get the details of the selected group.
+- "/groups/unassigned" GET - Get the members and details of the group of users with no assigned group.
+- "/groups/teachers" GET - Get the members and details of the group of users with a Teacher role.
+- "/groups" POST - Create a new group.
+- "/groups/{groupId}/removeMembers" POST - Remove selected members from a group but not as users of LENSFolio.
+- "/groups/{groupId}/addMembers" POST - Add selected members to a group.
+-

 Basic project template using `gradle`, `Spring Boot`, `Thymeleaf` and `Gitlab CI`.